fredie7/machine__learning/customer_segmenttion_app/README.md

-## This model determines customer segmentation
+## This Model Determines Customers' Segmentation.

 #### This made use of the Kmeans Clustering algorithm whilst factoring in a dataframe of targeted column base comprising of the gender, age, annual income